AGRINFO AGRINFO logo

 What is changing and why?

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that it intends to reduce chlormequat maximum residue levels (MRLs) on animal products and cultivated fungi (see Table 1).
+The European Commission has also informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that it intends to reduce the MRLs for chlormequat on animal products and cultivated fungi (see Table 1).

 Timeline

-The Regulation is expected to be published in July 2026.
-It is expected that new MRLs will apply from late 2026 or early 2027.
+The Regulation on fungi and animal products is expected to be published in July 2026, and new MRLs are expected to apply from late 2026 or early 2027.

 Tables & Figures